RyanJMah/ece455-notes/3-realtime_scheduling/readme.md

   * Set a timer, run sporadic/aperiodic task
     * If the task finishes, remove from queue
     * If timer expires, preempt, requeue, and run next periodic task

+### Frame Time Conditions

+* Frames should be sufficiently long so that no job needs to be preempted
+  * $f \ge max\lbrace e_i \rbrace$

+* Frame size should evenly divide hyperperiod

+* Frame should be sufficiently small so that between the release time and deadline for each task, there is at least one frame
+  * $2f - gcd\lbrace P_i, f \rbrace \le D_i$
+  * For simply periodic tasks:
+    * $2f - gcd\lbrace P_i, f \rbrace \le P_i$

+### Slack Stealing

+Move slack to the beginning of frame

+* Thus, runs the sporadic/aperiodic tasks first
+  * Improves response time

+"Free" with a good offline schedule, more vulnerable to bad WCET estimates

+### Sporadic Acceptance

+Separate queue for sporadic tasks.

+We know minimum inter-arrival time:

+* Can check if it will fit in next frame's slack time or not
+* Only schedule if it will fit